 How to replay data

-Quix Platform features a replay service.
-This service allows you to replay persisted data into a topic, as if it were live data.
+Quix features a replay service.
+This service enables you to replay persisted data into a topic, as if it were live data.
 This is very useful for the following use cases:

 - Testing and debugging connectors and transforms